Simple herb roasted salmon is infused with green herbs, lemon and wine to create a delicious main dish. Succulent, healthy and ready in 20 minutes.

 A few great options are: basil (or other herb) mayonnaise, spicy sweet chili Thai sauce (my fave), roasted red pepper sauce (5 min), a drizzle of Balsamic reduction; or a simple squeeze of lemon juice.
 Lemon zest or lemon slices are also great garnishes.

 Tips for cooking with salmon

 Make a full salmon meal in one pan

 Roast vegetables like Bok Choy and Broccoli with the salmon.
 Place the salmon and all the veggies in a single layer on a large baking sheet and roast everything at 425F/218C for 10 minutes.
 You can leave out the wine for this option if you prefer.
 You will need to chop the vegetables fairly small so they cook more quickly.

 How to choose salmon

-- How to choose salmon: It should be moist and not fishy smelling and have no brown or dry spots.
+Raw salmon should be moist and not fishy smelling and have no brown or dry spots.
 Try to get pieces that are the same thickness so they cook at the same rate.
 Apparently Wild Alaskan salmon is the healthiest salmon available.
 I prefer Atlantic salmon to Pacific salmon because it’s fattier (but the good kind) which makes it juicier.
 I also much prefer salmon fillets to salmon steaks, particularly the thicker belly portion rather than the flatter tail portion.
 It’s all a matter of taste, though, and what’s available where you live.

 Ina Garten suggests under-cooking the salmon a bit, then covering it with foil for 10 minutes to finish cooking.
 I prefer not to do that with this recipe because the herbs lose their vibrant color and turn a murky green (although the method is amazing for moistness).